AntoineSebert/dandelion/documents/submission 2/literature-review.md

 ## Rust (vs other languages)

 Since Rust is quite a new technology and still maturing, very few scientific papers can be found.
 A part of the literature emanate from the developers of the project, and describe its design and operating; thus Rust has been guaranteed free from common problems related to memory (overflows, pointers) [**Anderson et al, 2016**].
 Another part deal with implementations of various systems in Rust.
-The most important is without a doubt an implementation of an RTOS in Rust [**Heldring, 2018**], which is closely related to this project.
+The most important is without a doubt an implementation of an RTOS in Rust, which is closely related to this project.
 However, a more attentive looks reveal that it is possible to go beyond, especially by adopting a Rust-only axis and a full utilization of the language's features.
-In the conclusion, the author is confident that "it is possible to build an RTOS in Rust with competitive performance to C or C++ RTOSes", and this is clear that this project aims to prove.
+In the conclusion, the author is confident that "*it is possible to build an RTOS in Rust with competitive performance to C or C++ RTOSes*" [**Heldring, 2018**], and this is clear that this project aims to prove.

 ## Summary